clojuredocs/guides/articles/tutorials/emacs.md

 currently no support for `clojure-test-mode` and we will be using that to run our tests from Emacs.

 At this point we are ready to start coding.
-One thing to note is the folder structure of your project is set up for you in the style of a maven project:
+Take a look at the project
+structure:

 ```
 + doc